ywtech-javascript/spring2024/pages/_lectures/topic02.md

 ---

 ## Readings
+Please complete the readings before our regular meeting.
+They will help you absorb the material more easily.

 * <a href="https://www.digitalocean.com/community/tutorials/introduction-to-the-dom" target="_blank">Intro to the DOM</a>. <em>Digital Ocean</em>
 * <a href="https://www.digitalocean.com/community/tutorials/understanding-the-dom-tree-and-nodes" target="_blank">Understanding the DOM Tree and Nodes</a>. <em>Digital Ocean</em>